rehierl/node-tree-outliner/about-seq-nodes.md

 to a sequence** (s1), if s2 is merely subsequent to the last node of s1 (i.e. if there are one or more nodes in between).

-* A sequence that is right subsequent to another sequence is also left subsequent to it (i.e. this definition is inclusive).
+* right subsequent => left subsequent
+* strictly right subsequent => right subsequent
+* right subsequent => not necessarily strictly right subsequent

-* A sequence that is left, but not right subsequent to another sequence begins inside of it.
+A sequence that is left, but not right subsequent to another sequence begins inside of it.